 Executive Chef Jared Wentworth

-A rocker at heart, ten-time Michelin starred chef Jared Wentworth fell into cooking at a young age as a means to support his traveling musical career.
+A rocker at heart, eleven-time Michelin starred chef Jared Wentworth fell into cooking at a young age as a means to support his traveling musical career.
 With the arrival of his first son, he shifted his focus to working as a chef full-time and continued this path for the next 25 years.
 A graduate of Kendall College, Wentworth’s early career was spent in a number of former critically-acclaimed Chicago restaurants including Tizi Melloul and the kitchens of legendary chefs David Burke and John Hogan at Park Avenue Cafe.
 He credits the late great Keith Korn, whom he worked with at Chicago restaurant Gordon, for shaping his unique cooking style to transform classics into modern creations.
 When the opportunity came to open Quinn’s Pub with restaurateur Scott Staples, he moved to Seattle to helm the restaurant as executive chef for five consecutive years.

 In 2010, he returned to Chicago, as the opening executive chef at Longman & Eagle, co-operated by hospitality collectives 16” On Center and Land & Sea Dept. in Logan Square, earning the neighborhood hot spot a prestigious Michelin star in their first year and thereafter holding this ranking from 2011-2017.
 Wentworth went on to open additional concepts Dusek’s Board & Beer in Pilsen, The Promontory in Hyde Park and later, Saint Lou’s Assembly & MONEYGUN in the West Loop as chef/partner with 16” On Center, earning another Michelin star for Dusek’s in both 2016 and 2017.
 In January of 2017, he accepted the position of culinary director for Heisler Hospitality and worked to re-concept Wicker Park's Trencherman restaurant into Trench for which he received a three-star review from Chicago Tribune food critic Phil Vettel.
 Eager to return to the kitchen and be a part of its inherent camaraderie once more, Wentworth resigned from his role as culinary director to resume work as an executive chef with highly-regarded chef and restaurateur Mathias Merges (Billy Sunday, Yusho).
 Together they opened the bi-level cocktail bar and restaurant Mordecai in the heart of Wrigleyville in 2018, again gleaning a three-star review by Vettel.